-- 3. Combined RWTT and RCFDs Restriction - 3.1 The usage limits for RWTT and RCFDs are expressed in terms of Wind On Time, number of runs, tunnel occupancy and CFD TeraFLOPs usage during an ATP. - 3.2 An ATP is an eight week period used for evaluation of these restrictions.
-As soon as one ATP finishes, a new one begins. - 3.3 Wind On Time is defined as the amount of time (in hours) per week, averaged over the ATP, where the wind tunnel air speed exceeds 15m/s for RWTT.
-For the avoidance of doubt any RWTT performed for the competitor by any Associate of the competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of the competitor or of any Associate of the competitor or any external entity working on behalf of the competitor or for its own purposes and subsequently providing the results of its work to the competitor during an ATP must be included in this calculation as if the tests were performed by the competitor. - 3.4 CFD TeraFLOP usage is defined as the average number of TeraFLOPs of computing power used for the purpose of making RCFDs during the ATP.
-For the avoidance of doubt, computer resource used for RCFDs that fail or are aborted by the user must still be included in the CFD TeraFLOP usage calculation.
-For the further avoidance of doubt any RCFDs performed for the competitor by any Associate of the competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of the competitor or of any Associate of the competitor or any external entity working on behalf of the competitor or for its own purposes and subsequently providing the results of its work to the competitor during an ATP must be included in this calculation as if the simulations were performed by the competitor. - 3.5 Each competitor must limit RWTT and RCFDs so that at the end of each ATP it can be demonstrated that the competitor has operated according to the Limit Line. - 3.6 The Limit Line is defined as follows:
+3. Combined RWTT and RCFDs Restriction

+- 3.1 The usage limits for RWTT and RCFDs are expressed in terms of Wind On Time, number of runs, tunnel occupancy, CFD AUh usage and CFD TeraFLOPs usage during an ATP. - 3.2 An ATP is an eight week period used for evaluation of these restrictions.
+As soon as one ATP finishes, a new one begins.

+- 3.3 Wind On Time is defined as the amount of time (in hours) per week, averaged over the ATP, where the wind tunnel air speed exceeds 15m/s for RWTT.
+For the avoidance of doubt any RWTT performed for the competitor by any Associate of the competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of the competitor or of any Associate of the competitor or any external entity working on behalf of the competitor or for its own purposes and subsequently providing the results of its work to the competitor during an ATP must be included in this calculation as if the tests were performed by the competitor. - 3.4 CFD AUh Usage is defined as the sum of the number of Allocation Unit hours used for the purpose of making RCFD simulations during the ATP.
+CFD TeraFLOP usage is defined as the average number of TeraFLOPs of computing power used for the purpose of making RCFDs during the ATP.
+For the avoidance of doubt, computer resource used for RCFDs that fail or are aborted by the user must still be included in the CFD AUh or CFD TeraFLOP usage calculation.

+For the further avoidance of doubt any RCFDs performed for the competitor by any Associate of the competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of the competitor or of any Associate of the competitor or any external entity working on behalf of the competitor or for its own purposes and subsequently providing the results of its work to the competitor during an ATP must be included in this calculation as if the simulations were performed by the competitor.

+- 3.5 Each competitor must limit RWTT and RCFDs so that at the end of each ATP it can be demonstrated that the competitor has operated according to the Limit Line. - 3.6 The Limit Line is defined as follows :

-WT <= WT limit (1 - CFD/CFD limit)
+WT <= WT_limit (1 - CFD_A/CFD_A limit - $\underline{CFD_B/CFD_B}$ limit)